Is Jesus and the gospel worth risking everything for?

 Risen Hope’s mission is guided by one principle: everything we do is for King and kingdom.
 We are a people driven by the overwhelming beauty of Jesus Christ, and we are passionate about bringing the joy found only in his kingdom to wherever we live.
 Governed by the love of Christ, our hearts agree with the Apostle Paul when he said: “I do not account my life of any value nor as precious to myself, if only I may finish my course and the ministry that I received from the Lord Jesus, to testify to the gospel of the grace of God” (Acts 20:24).
 There is no risk great enough or cost high enough for us to avoid sacrificially loving the world in both word and deed, fighting back all forms of suffering, especially the prospect of eternal suffering.

 How does this work at Risen Hope?
 In several different ways.
 At the most fundamental level, our heart is to reach those people whom God, in his sovereignty, has brought near to us, whether across our street or in the workplace.
 Risen Hope’s ministry is focused primarily where the church exists: the community of Kingsgate, in the northeastern corner of Kirkland, Washington.
 We are committed to loving and serving the people of Kingsgate in any way that we are able—whether through physical service, financial means, or simply through prayer.
-In addition to these, we partner with other organizations like Rescue:Freedom International, Mary’s Place, Care Net, and Desiring God, all who fight for joy in the lives of people who desperately need it.
+In addition to these, we partner with other organizations like Rescue:Freedom International, Care Net, Desiring God, Seattle’s Union Gospel Mission, and Radical’s Urgent Fund all who fight for joy in the lives of people who desperately need it.